neihousaigaai/own-lunar-calendar/README.md

 ## Changelog

-- ver 1.1, 10 May 2018: save the generated calendar to the chosen directory.
+- ver 1.1, 10 May 2018: add save the generated calendar to the chosen directory feature.

 ## How to use
 - Run file `print_to_excel_file.py` directly.
 You have to input: